zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

   uninstall the uninstall will complete with errors.
   You will have to delete the remnants by hand.

-o Uninstallation leaves four files in the install
+o Uninstallation leaves five files in the install
   directory:

   - aliases.conf
   - firebird.conf
+  - fbtrace.conf
   - firebird.log
   - security2.fdb